tobiscr/application-connector-manager/docs/user/00-10-application-gateway.md

 Additionally, Application Gateway supports cross-site request forgery (CSRF) tokens as an optional layer of API protection.

-Application Gateway calls the registered APIs accordingly, basing on the security type specified for the API in the Application CR.
+Application Gateway calls the registered APIs accordingly, based on the security type specified for the API in the Application CR.

 ## Provide a custom access token